Kinto/kinto/docs/api/buckets.rst

     {
         "id": "servicedenuages",
+        "permissions": {
-        "owners": ["uid:basicauth_5d127220922673e346c0ebee46c23e6739dfa756",
+            "write_bucket": ["uid:basicauth_5d127220922673e346c0ebee46c23e6739dfa756",
                              "email:alexis@example.com"],
-        "permissions": {
             "create_groups": ["email:natim@example.com"],
             "create_collections": [],
         }
     }

-The PATCH endpoint let you add or remove users principals from the owner or permissions sets.
+The PATCH endpoint let you add or remove users principals from permissions sets.
 In case you want to override the set, you can use the PUT endpoint.

 You can use ``+principal`` to add one and ``-principal`` to remove one.